videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 }
 ```

-3. Final step in the group chat would be to display the messages others send.
-For this will use the `messages` and display all the messages.
+3. The final step in the group chat is to display the messages sent by others.
+For this use the `messages` and display all the messages.

 ```js
 import { SafeAreaView, TouchableOpacity, TextInput, Text } from "react-native";